 Here is Lift Digital Marketing’s Unique Value Proposition:

 “Lift Digital Marketing provides digital marketing services to Service-Based businesses with annual revenues of $1 million – $20 million in order to generate more leads, opportunities, and ultimately revenue.
 We partner with our clients, taking a consultative approach to determine the best fit for strategy, resources, investment, timeline, tactics, and campaign.
 Our digital marketing agency in Austin shines light on all aspects of the process so that nothing is hidden, everyone is on the same page, and there are no surprises.”

 We clearly spell out who our potential customers are, what they care about, who we are, what we do, how we can help, and why we do what we do.
 There’s no one out there like us, to be certain.

 Another big thing for us in this process was narrowing the scope of the services we were going to offer.
-We’re here to generate leads for businesses, not provide marketing services like web design and web development (although those things do play a role in generating leads).
-We don’t do social media marketing from a gaining followers and generating content standpoint even though it’s an important part of marketing and something we do for ourselves.
-We have expertise and we’re staying where we can provide the most value.
+We’re here to generate leads for businesses.
+We’ll provide marketing services like web design and web development so long as the end goal is generating leads.
+We don’t do social media marketing from a “gaining followers and generating content” standpoint even though it’s an important part of marketing and something we do for ourselves.
+We have expertise and we’re playing where we can provide the most value.

 Our unique value proposition also reaffirms our Mission: “Help every client grow their business so that they can better support their customers, employees, and communities.”
 We’re very serious about this; when businesses are thriving, supporting their employees with a living wage, and providing value to the community things are great for everyone including those not directly involved.